Hexrays/bytesizejs/content/blog/bs/even-more-counters/index.md

 ReactDOM.render(<App />, rootElement)
 ```

 See it in action [here](https://codesandbox.io/s/n5167r6kvm?fontsize=14).
-Should I try again but change the `Incrementor` to use render props?
+Should I try again but use render props?
 Or should I just start on my todo app?